keone/crypto-reading-list/L1/Solana.md

 Did the public API change?
 Is it really encapsulated from the client?
 A culture of constant breaking changes will damage morale and eventually drive developers away from the ecosystem.

 All this said, as with anything there is a trade-off.
-Solana development is still very new.
+Solana programming is still very new.
 Development is rapid and ongoing.
 That comes hand-in-hand with breaking changes.

 In my opinion, the best thing to do is think for yourself: carefully consider the trade-offs and make an informed decision.